Pennsylvania State University: Football

 With an official capacity of 106,572, Penn State's Beaver Stadium has the second-largest seating capacity after Michigan Stadium and the fourth-largest globally.

 From 1966 to 2011, the Penn State football team was led by Coach Joe Paterno, who was in a close competition with Bobby Bowden, head coach for Florida State, for the most wins ever in Division I-A (now the FBS).
 Paterno still led in total wins at the time of Bowden's retirement following the 2010 Gator Bowl.
 In 2007, Paterno was inducted into the College Football Hall of Fame.

 Paterno amassed 409 victories over his career, the most in NCAA Division I history.
 Paterno died on January 22, 2012, at the age of 85.
-Paterno was posthumously honored by Penn State during the September 17, 2016 football game that marked the 50th anniversary of his first game as head coach.
+Paterno was posthumously honored by Penn State during the September 17, 2016, football game that marked the 50th anniversary of his first game as head coach, although some criticized the ceremony as insensitive to the sex abuse victims of retired coach Jerry Sandusky.

 The university opened a new Penn State All-Sports Museum in February 2002, which is a two-level 10000 sqft museum located inside Beaver Stadium.